alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ## Everything here is preliminary and subject to change!

 ## General
+### Terminology
+A few pieces of terminology are used in this documentation for brevity:
+* **BWP region**:  A bad warp pool region - one of Corrupted Factories, Crumbling Fringes, Decaying Tunnels, or Infested Wastes.

 ### Start in Watcherspace
 A Watcher world always starts in Watcherspace (that is, not on the Five Pebbles facility grounds).
 Max Ripple starts at 1, as if all three of the first Spinning Tops have already been encountered,